NCRF Scholarships & Awards

 Santo J. Aurelio Award for Altruism

-Each year at the NCRA Convention, the National Court Reporters Foundation awards its highest honor, the Santo J. Aurelio Award for altruism.
+Nominations are currently being accepted for the Santo J. Aurelio Award for Altruism.
 This award goes to a long-time court reporter who has given back selflessly to the profession or community.
-The nominee must be an NCRA Participating or Registered member, or a Retired Participating or Registered member; must have demonstrated altruistic behavior; and must have been a working reporter for at least 25 years.
-The 2013 winner will be announced during the Awards Luncheon on Saturday, August 10th, during NCRA’s Convention & Expo in Nashville, Tennessee.
+Recipients must be an NCRA Participating or Registered member, or a Retired Participating or Registered member; must have demonstrated altruistic behavior; and must have been a working reporter for at least 25 years.

 Second-Year Student Scholarship